-Pregnant women find that they tend to get to grips with the situation by the 15th week of pregnancy, as most symptoms, which cause irritation, tend to subside by then.
+Pregnant women find that they tend to come to grips with their pregnancy by the 15th week of pregnancy, as most symptoms, which cause irritation, tend to subside by then.
 Gone are the morning sickness, constant nausea, fatigue, and general irritability.
 Still, the most important thing that expectant mothers fuss about is the health of their growing baby.
 The child will be growing within her, and scans are the only way for them to check up on how the foetus is developing.
 This is why the 15-week ultrasound scan is so important for the mothers.
-Read on to know the developmental signs and changes you will observe in the 15th week of ultrasound.
+Read on to know the developmental signs and changes you will observe in the 15th week 2D ultrasound.

 - Doctors do this scan to see if the baby is growing appropriately.

 - You can see how much the baby has grown by this time.

 - You might get to see a few expressions on the baby’s face.
 Nothing makes a mother happier than seeing her child smile (or frown) for the first time.

 How to Prepare for the Scan?

 Preparing for this ultrasound scan does not include anything considerably different, compared to the earlier tests.
 Like in all ultrasound scans, you will be encouraged to drink a lot of water beforehand.
 This ensures that you have a full bladder, which will help the technician to get clear images of the child.
 So you can start preparing by drinking at least a litre (or more) of water 1-2 hours before the process is to begin so that you have the urge to urinate at the time of the scan.
-Also, you should not urinate again until after the test is complete.
+Also, you should not urinate again until after the 15 week scan is complete.

 The scanning process is usually done within ten to fifteen minutes, as all ultrasound scans do not take much time.
 If there are any technical malfunctions, the process may take longer.
 However, in most cases, the test gets done within half an hour or so.